MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

             porting.vbproj
             porting-overview.vb
             Program.vb
+        /shared
+          /csharp ...
+          /fsharp ...
+          /vb ...
 ```

 > [!NOTE]
 > The language folders under snippets are not needed in the language guide area, where only one language is assumed.
+For example, in the C# guide, it's assumed that all snippets are C#.

 The structure shown above includes one image, *portability_report.png*, and three code projects that include **code snippets** that are included in the *porting-overview.md* article.

-An accepted alternative structure contains one project per language that contains all snippets for all articles in that folder.
-This alternative has been used in the language reference areas because of very small snippets to demonstrate language syntax.
-It is discouraged in other areas.
+The *snippets/shared* folder is used for snippets that may span multiple articles within the same parent folder, such as the *porting* folder in the previous example.
+Only use the *shared* folder when you have a specific reason to do so, such as XAML code that's referenced by multiple articeles, yet can't compile in the *article-specific* folder.

+> [!IMPORTANT]
-For historical reasons, many of the included snippets are stored under the */samples* folder in the *dotnet/docs* repository.
+> For historical reasons, many of the included snippets are stored under the */samples* folder in the *dotnet/docs* repository.
 If you're making major changes to an article, those snippets should be moved to the new structure.
-Do not move snippets for small changes.
+However, don't worry about moveing snippets for small changes.

-**Step 4:** Submit a Pull Request (PR) from your branch to the default branch.

-> [!IMPORTANT]
-> The [comment automation](../how-to-write-workflows-major.md#review-and-sign-off) functionality is not available on any of the .NET docs repositories at this time.
-Members of the .NET docs team will review and merge your PR.

-Each PR should usually address one issue at a time.
-The PR can modify one or multiple files.
-If you're addressing multiple fixes on different files, separate PRs are preferred.
-If you're creating samples as well as updating markdown, you'll need to create a separate PR for samples.

-If your PR fixes an existing issue, add the `Fixes #Issue_Number` keyword to the commit message or PR description.
-That way, the issue is automatically closed when the PR is merged.
-For more information, see [Closing issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).

-The .NET team will review your PR and let you know if there are any other updates/changes necessary in order to approve it.

-**Step 5:** Make any necessary updates to your branch as discussed with the team.

-The maintainers will merge your PR into the default branch once feedback has been applied and your change is approved.

-We regularly push all commits from default branch into the live branch and then you'll be able to see your contribution live at https://docs.microsoft.com/dotnet/.
-We typically publish daily during the work week.

 ## Contribute to samples